 - Is it better to play $50 one week, or $1 for 50 weeks?
 Read these tips on maximizing your odds.

 - Like buying scratch-off tickets?
 Here are 5 secrets to winning lottery scratch-off games.

 - If you win (or have won) the lottery, then you will want to know how to decide between taking the lump sum vs payments.
 (Remember to change your phone number!)

 - Would you believe that millions of lottery dollars go unclaimed each year due to expired lottery tickets?
 How?
 People die.
 Lottery tickets get washed up in the laundry.
 Vacationers buy tickets in other states then forget about them.
 TIP: Some lottery tickets expire after only 6 months!

-- Warning: About half of all states are knowingly selling lottery tickets where you can’t win!
+- A word to the wise: About half of all states are knowingly selling lottery tickets where you can’t win!
 That’s right.
-These are called zero-chance lottery tickets, and you’d never know you were wasting your money unless you checked the website for that particular scratch-off ticket first.
+These are called zero-chance lottery tickets, and you’ll never know that you’re wasting your money unless you check the website for that particular scratch-off ticket first.

 - Does your state have a digital lottery system?
-There could be more problems than you realize… and winning numbers might not always be correct or fair.
+If so, there could be more lottery problems than you realize… and winning numbers might not always be correct or fair.